Google Doodle pays homage to the espresso machine The Godfather Angelo Moriondo - ExBulletin

 Google Doodle pays homage to the espresso machine The Godfather Angelo Moriondo

-Moriond purchased two facilities: the Grand Hotel Ligure in Charles Felix Square in the city center and the American Bar in the National Gallery of Modern and Contemporary Art, Rome.
-Coffee was popular in Italy during the Morindo era.
-However, customers faced inconvenience because they had to spend time waiting for the coffee to be brewed.

-“Moriond believed that brewing multiple coffees at once would allow us to serve more customers at a faster pace, giving us an edge over our competitors,” Google said.
-I am.
-Moriond unveiled the espresso machine at the Turin General Exposition in 1884, after directly overseeing the mechanics who participated in building the invention.
-He won the bronze medal at the General Exposition.
+Following in the footsteps of the family, Moriond purchased two facilities.
+The Grand Hotel Ligure in Charles Felix Square in the city center and the American Bar in the National Gallery of Modern and Contemporary Art.
+Coffee is popular in Italy, but we spent time waiting for coffee to brew inconvenient customers.
+Moriondo believed that brewing multiple coffees at once would allow us to serve more customers at a faster pace, giving us an edge over our competitors.

-The machine consisted of a large boiler that pushed heated water into a bed of coffee shavings and a second boiler that flushed the bed of coffee to produce steam to complete the brew.
-The invention was subsequently confirmed by an international patent after being registered in Paris on October 23, 1885.

 Sources